Input-Fr/PRML-Movie-Recommendation/README.md

 # Documentation

 For more information about Movie Recommendation System itself, see the [Documentation](documentation/).
+In this documentation you will be able to go through every technique tried and, for some of them, used in the final product.